Generic Name: pioglitazone (oral) (PYE o GLIT a zone)

 Pioglitazone is an oral diabetes medicine that helps control blood sugar levels.

 Pioglitazone may also be used for purposes not listed in this medication guide.

-You should not use this medicine if you have severe or uncontrolled heart failure, or if you have bladder cancer.
-Do not use this medicine if you are in a state of diabetic ketoacidosis (call your doctor for treatment with insulin).
+You should not use this medicine if you have severe or uncontrolled heart failure, active bladder cancer, or diabetic ketoacidosis (call your doctor for treatment with insulin).
 Pioglitazone is not for treating type 1 diabetes.

 Pioglitazone can cause or worsen congestive heart failure.
 Stop using this medicine and call your doctor at once if you have shortness of breath (even with mild exertion), swelling, or rapid weight gain.

-You should not use pioglitazone if you are allergic to it, or if you have severe or uncontrolled heart failure, or bladder cancer.
-Do not use pioglitazone if you are in a state of diabetic ketoacidosis (call your doctor for treatment with insulin).
+You should not use this medicine if you are allergic to pioglitazone, or if you have severe or uncontrolled heart failure, active bladder cancer, or diabetic ketoacidosis (call your doctor for treatment with insulin).

 To make sure pioglitazone is safe for you, tell your doctor if you have:

 congestive heart failure or heart disease;

 a history of bladder cancer;

 a history of heart attack or stroke; or